 Notwithstanding the above, under all circumstances, an agent under a power of attorney may be required to give an accounting, to the principal or to the executor/administrator/trustee of the principal’s estate, after the principal has died, if cause exists or demand is made by a party interested in demanding such an accounting.

 I covered a lot of information on this page.
 Do you think I’ve described your situation?
-Think you have a case or now have to defend the estate against claims made on this page?
+Think you have a case or now must defend the estate against claims made on this page?
 Then contact me today, toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.
 We’ll go over all the facts to determine if legal action is in order and I’ll explain things to you in plain, simple English.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Will Contest Probate Litigation Attorney